Debiased Inference on Heterogeneous Quantile Treatment Effects with Regression Rank-Scores: Introduction

 \subsection{Motivation}

 Understanding treatment effect heterogeneity in observational studies is vital to many scientific fields because often the same treatment affects different individuals differently.
 For instance, in modern drug development, it is important to test for the existence (or the lack) of treatment effect heterogeneity and to identify subpopulations for which a treatment is most beneficial (or harmful) \citep{lipkovich2017tutorial, ma2017concave}.
 Similarly, in precision medicine, it is essential to be able to generalize causal effect estimates from a small experimental sample to a target population \citep{kern2016assessing, coppock2018generalizability}.

-Since quantile regression \citep{koenker2005quantile} models the effect of covariates on the conditional distribution of the response variable, it provides a natural framework for studying treatment heterogeneity.
-In this paper, we propose a new procedure for inference on the heterogeneous quantile treatment effects (HQTE) curve in the presence of high-dimensional covariates.
+Quantile regression \citep{koenker2005quantile} models the effect of covariates on the conditional distribution of the response variable and thus provides a natural framework for studying treatment heterogeneity.
+In this paper, we propose a new method for inference on the heterogeneous quantile treatment effects (HQTE) curve in the presence of high-dimensional covariates.
 The HQTE curve is defined as the difference between the quantiles of the conditional distributions of treatment and control group:

 where $Q_1(\tau;z)$ ($Q_0(\tau;z)$) is the conditional quantile curve of the potential outcome of the treated group (the control group) evaluated at a quantile level $\tau \in (0,1)$ and covariate $z \in \mathbb{R}^p$.